20th

 10-12 September 2025Local Organizers

-Data Science and Bioinformatics labDepartment of Electronics, Information and Bioengineering Politecnico di Milano
+Data Science for Bioinformatics labDepartment of Electronics, Information and Bioengineering Politecnico di Milano

 Main tracks